Frequently Asked Questions

 Do the school clinics stock over-the-counter medications such as Tums, Tylenol, Advil and Benadryl?

 No. School clinics do not have any over-the-counter (non-prescription) medications for students except for the few topicals (listed here--link to home page).
-For information about sending prescription and non-prescription medications to school, click here.
+For information about sending prescription and non-prescription drugs to school, click here.

 What is the Texas Risk Assessment for Type 2 Diabetes screening for?